MichaelPatrickEllard/SimpleAnimations/README.md

 -----

-Version 2.0 Updates (Work-in-Progress, December 2014)
+Version 2.0 Updates (Work-in-Progress, April 2017)

+-   Changed the deployment target to iOS 8.0
+-   Project upgraded to use a single storyboard instead of multiple xib files
 -   Project is being converted from Objective-C to Swift (in progress)
 -	Modernization of Objective-C code
 -	Removed speedSetting static variable from project files.
 This variable was never really used, and taking it out makes the code a little simpler.